Biden banning Russia from US airspace because of Ukraine

 In an interview with CNN and Reuters, Zelenskyy said he urged Biden to deliver a strong and “useful” message about Russia’s invasion.
 Ahead of the speech, the White House announced that Ukrainian Ambassador to the U.S. Oksana Markarova would join first lady Jill Biden in the galleries to watch Biden’s address.

-Biden is speaking to an American public that is frustrated with his performance.
+Biden spoke to an American public that is frustrated with his performance.
 A February AP-NORC poll found that more people disapproved than approved of how Biden is handling his job, 55% to 44%.
 That’s down from a 60% favorable rating last July.

-White House officials acknowledge the mood of the country is “sour,” citing the lingering pandemic and inflation.
-Biden, in his speech, will highlight progress from a year ago — with the majority of the U.S. population now vaccinated and millions more people at work — but also acknowledge that the job is not yet done, a recognition of American discontent.
+Ahead of the speech, White House officials acknowledged the mood of the country is “sour,” citing the lingering pandemic and inflation.
+Biden, used his remarks to highlight the progress from a year ago — with the majority of the U.S. population now vaccinated and millions more people at work — but also acknowledged that the job is not yet done, a recognition of American discontent.

 Biden aides say they believe the national psyche is a “trailing indicator” that will improve with time.
 But time is running short for the president, who needs to salvage his first-term agenda to revive the political fortunes of his party before November’s midterm elections.

-House Republicans say the word “crisis” describes the state of the union under Biden and Democrats — from an energy policy that lets Russia sell oil abroad to challenges at home over jobs and immigration.
+Before Biden spoke, House Republicans said the word “crisis” describes the state of the union under Biden and Democrats — from an energy policy that lets Russia sell oil abroad to challenges at home over jobs and immigration.

-“We’re going to push the president to do the right thing,” said House Majority Leader Kevin McCarthy.
+“We’re going to push the president to do the right thing,” said House Minority Leader Kevin McCarthy.

 At least a half dozen lawmakers, including Reps.
 Jamie Raskin and Pete Aguilar, both members of the committee investigating last year’s Capitol riot, and Sen. Alex Padilla, D-Calif., had tested positive for COVID-19 and were not expected at the Capitol for the speech.

-Where his speech to Congress last year saw the rollout of a massive social spending package, Biden plans this year to repackage past proposals in search of achievable measures he hopes can win bipartisan support in a bitterly divided Congress before the elections.
+Where his speech to Congress last year saw the rollout of a massive social spending package, Biden this year largely repackaged past proposals in search of achievable measures he hopes can win bipartisan support in a bitterly divided Congress before the elections.

-The president was to highlight investments in everything from internet broadband access to bridge construction from November’s $1.2 trillion bipartisan infrastructure law as an example of government reaching consensus and delivering change for the nation.
+The president also highlighted investments in everything from internet broadband access to bridge construction from November’s $1.2 trillion bipartisan infrastructure law as an example of government reaching consensus and delivering change for the nation.

-He also planned to appeal to lawmakers to compromise on rival competitiveness bills that have passed the House and Senate, both meant to revitalize high-tech American manufacturing and supply chains in the face of growing geopolitical threats from China.
+He also appealed to lawmakers to compromise on rival competitiveness bills that have passed the House and Senate, both meant to revitalize high-tech American manufacturing and supply chains in the face of growing geopolitical threats from China.

+“Instead of relying on foreign supply chains – let’s make it in America,” Biden said.

-As part of his pitch to voters, Biden was to resurrect components of the legislation, but with a new emphasis on how proposals like extending the child tax credit and bringing down child care costs could bring relief to families as prices rise.
-He was also to outline how his climate change proposals would cut costs for lower- and middle-income families and create new jobs.
+As part of his pitch to voters, Biden looked to resurrect components of the legislation, but with a new emphasis on how proposals like extending the child tax credit and bringing down child care costs could bring relief to families as prices rise.
+He was also outlined how his climate change proposals would cut costs for lower- and middle-income families and create new jobs.

-Psaki said Biden “will absolutely use the word inflation” in the speech, but emphasized that he was focused on “how people experience it” rather than looking at it as a statistic.

-As part of that push, Biden was expected to call for lowering health care costs, pitching his plan to authorize Medicare to negotiate prescription drug prices, as well as an extension of more generous health insurance subsidies now temporarily available through the Affordable Care Act marketplaces where 14.5 million people get coverage.
+As part of that push, Biden called for lowering health care costs, pitching his plan to authorize Medicare to negotiate prescription drug prices, as well as an extension of more generous health insurance subsidies now temporarily available through the Affordable Care Act marketplaces where 14.5 million people get coverage.

-He planned to propose new initiatives on mental health that dovetail with growing bipartisan interest in Congress amid evidence that the pandemic has damaged the national psyche, and discuss new ways to improve access to health benefits for veterans sickened by exposure to the burning of waste during their service, officials said.
+He proposed new initiatives on mental health that dovetail with growing bipartisan interest in Congress amid evidence that the pandemic has damaged the national psyche, and discussed new ways to improve access to health benefits for veterans sickened by exposure to the burning of waste during their service, officials said.

-Biden also was to appeal for action on voting rights, gun control and police reform, which have failed to win significant Republican backing.
+Biden also appealed for action on voting rights, gun control and police reform, which have failed to win significant Republican backing.

-The president was also to push the Senate to confirm federal judge Ketanji Brown Jackson to be the first Black woman on the Supreme Court.
+In addition, the president to pushed the Senate to confirm federal judge Ketanji Brown Jackson to be the first Black woman on the Supreme Court.
 He nominated her last week.

 The physician’s office for Congress recently ended the House’s face-covering requirement after the government eased its mask-wearing guidelines.
-Mask wearing is now optional in the House chamber, which will be open to all members of Congress but not their guests.
-Attendees are required to take COVID-19 tests before the speech.
+Mask wearing is now optional in the House chamber, which was open to all members of Congress but not their guests.
+Attendees were required to take COVID-19 tests before the speech.

+For some members of Congress spacing out in the chamber for coronavirus protocols, it’s their first time to the third-floor gallery since they sheltered there during the Jan.
+6, 2021 insurrection, hiding from the pro-Trump mob.

 Seating for Biden’s address to a joint session of Congress last April was capped at about 200, about 20% of usual capacity for a presidential speech.
 White House aides fretted that a repeat Tuesday would spoil the message the president aimed to deliver.